oauthstuff/draft-oauth-rar/main.md

 # Metadata

-TBD

 The AS advertises support for `authorization_details` using the metadata parameter `authorization_details_supported` of type boolean.

 The authorization data types supported can be determined using the metadata parameter `authorization_data_types_supported`, which is an JSON array.

-Clients announce the authorization data types the use in the new dynamic client registration parameter `authorization_data_types`.
+Clients announce the authorization data types they use in the new dynamic client registration parameter `authorization_data_types`.

 The registration of new authorization data types with the AS is out of scope of this draft.

-# Further Examples

-TBD

-* self contained (account information, claims, signing)
-* external reference (payment)
-* multiple payments
-* access to e-mail
-* access to files/directories

 # Implementation Considerations